zorn96/ms_active_directory/docs/source/ad_session.rst

                          may succeed or fail based on their availability.
         :returns: an ADUser object or None if the user does not exist.
         :raises: a DuplicateNameException if more than one entry exists with this name.

+    def find_user_by_principal_name(self, user_name: str, attributes_to_lookup: List[str] = None,
+                                    controls: List[Control] = None) -> Optional[ADUser]:
+        Find a User in AD based on a specified userPrincipalName and return it along with any requested attributes.
+        :param user_name: The userPrincipalName name of the user.
+        :param attributes_to_lookup: A list of additional LDAP attributes to query for the user.
+Regardless of what's specified, the user's name and object class attributes will be queried.
+        :param controls: A list of LDAP controls to use when performing the search.
+These can be used to specify whether or not certain properties/attributes are critical, which influences whether a search may succeed or fail based on their availability.
+        :returns: an ADUser object or None if the user does not exist.

     find_user_by_sam_name(self, user_name: str, attributes_to_lookup: List[str] = None, controls: List[ldap3.protocol.rfc4511.Control] = None) -> Union[ms_active_directory.core.ad_objects.ADUser, NoneType]
         Find a User in AD based on a specified sAMAccountName name and return it along with any